telefonicaid/perseo-fe/documentation/models.md

 * **tex** *string*: EPL sentence for the rule, to be propagated to core
 * **action** *object*: action to be executed when the rule is fired.
 Each action type has different field set as described in [Plain rules](plain_rules.md#actions)
     * **type** ( *string* ): type of action.
+    * Other subfields, depending on the rule type.
 * **VR** *object*: VisualRule object passed in by the Portal
 * **nosignal** *object*: no signal condition for nosignal rules
 	* **checkInterval**  *string*: time in _minutes_ for checking the attribute